Mirkazemi/CollaborativeCoding/GithubGitlab.md

 If you check the forked repository, you will find out that it is updated.

 ### Cloning a Remote Branch
 In collaborative coding project, each member of a team develops part or parts of the project.
-Each part of project is atually develop on a branch of a repository.
-After a succesfull progress, you can merge your branch into main or other higher rank branches.
+Each part of project is actually develop on a branch of a repository.
+After a successful progress, you can merge your branch into main or other higher rank branches.

 ![logs_graph](https://github.com/Mirkazemi/CollaborativeCoding/blob/main/images/gitflow_1.png)

 Source: https://lucamezzalira.com/2014/03/10/git-flow-vs-github-flow/

-So assume that you are a team member of Hello World project and you are responsible for developing part Hello World project that print 'Hello World' in upper case.
-You create a new branch 'uppercase' on the forked repositry, clone the branch, and edit the code.
+So assume that you are a team member of Hello World project and you are responsible for developing part of Hello World project that prints 'Hello World' in upper case.
+You create a new branch 'uppercase' on the forked repository, clone the branch, and edit the code.
 Then you push back the local repository on your computer to the 'uppercase' branch of Hello World project.
 Usually you decide with your colleagues if you want to merge the 'uppercase' branch into 'main' branch and have a new version of Hello World project with a new feature of printing in upper case.

 We first create a new branch in Github repository and name it 'uppercase'.
-In the page of forked repository cleck on 'main' and enter the name of new branch like below figure and press Enter.
+In the page of the forked repository click on 'main' and enter the name of the new branch like below figure and press Enter.

 ![logs_graph](https://github.com/Mirkazemi/CollaborativeCoding/blob/main/images/uppercase_branch.png)